FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 Yes, it’s a little earlier – and correspondingly higher, BUT:

 Speaking of flare point tolerance, it has been found useful to regard the flare point much like a CG, lying within an acceptable range between a forward and an aft limit.
-This an example of that principle.
-Now, at a 3-4º approach path angle and flaring over the usual 4-seconds to a new aim point 2, probably at least 2000ft / 600m away, or even further, it makes little difference whether you flare at the aft limit, the forward limit, or anywhere in-between: it is such a small angle
+This an example of that comparison.
+Now, at a normal 3-4º approach path angle and flaring over the usual 4-seconds to a new aim point 2, probably at least 2000ft / 600m away, or even further, it makes little difference whether you flare at the aft limit, the forward limit, or anywhere in-between: it is relatively insignificant.

-The point is you can use the one aim point 1 and the one flare point for runway edge lighting spacing of 60-90m spacing and the 4-second flare will smooth out the differences, due to the 1:20 tolerance of using a longitudinal flare cue.
+Review Figs 1 and 3, above: The edge lighting spacing is different, but we can use the same visual cues for both the aim point 1 and the flare point, for runway edge lighting spacing of 60-90m spacing and the 4-second flare will smooth out the variations in actual flare cut-off distance, between the aim point 1 and the flare point, due to the 1:20 tolerance of using a longitudinal flare cue.

 Finally, use EVERY cue at your disposal, including your experienced assessment of vertical flare height, too.
 Triangles still have three sides!
 We might as well use all of them.

-Airline fleets and other advanced types offer the added advantage of computer-generated call-outs of ‘50-40-30-20-10‘ ft radio altitude (‘radalt‘), from the ground proximity warning systems (GPWS).
-(However, these are still subject to certain limitations, such as radio interference and the mathematical fact that, on the standard 3º flight path angle, every +/- 1ft vertical error compounds as a longitudinal error of +/- 20ft respectively, along the runway.)
+Airline fleets and other advanced types offer the added advantage of computer-generated call-outs of ‘100..50..
+40..
+30..
+20..
+10‘ ft radio altitude (‘radalt‘), from the ground proximity warning systems (GPWS).
+However, these are still subject to certain limitations, such as radio interference and the mathematical fact that, on the standard 3º flight path angle, every +/- 1ft vertical error compounds as a longitudinal error of +/- 20ft respectively, along the runway.

 - How much to flare?